k1kolev/info/features/ui-ux-features/filtering.md

  ## Quick Filter Row

-Quick Filter Row allows you to rapidly look for information with minimal efforts and actions on your behalf.
+**Quick Filter Row** allows you to rapidly look for information with minimal effort and actions on your behalf.

  ## Advanced Filter

+For those special cases, where you need to fine-tune your search for information, @@name provides **Advanced Filter**.

+**Advanced Filter** enables you to define a set of individual filters that function in combination to sieve your data with extreme precision.